syncfusion-content/xamarin-docs/Xamarin/SfBusyIndicator/Duration.md

 control: BusyIndicator
 documentation: ug
 ---
-# Duration
+# Animation Speed

-The `Duration` property for the SfBusyIndicator allows the user to control the speed of the animation.
+The `Duration` property of SfBusyIndicator indicates the timeline for completing one animation cycle.
+Setting smaller duration value accelerates the animation speed.

 {% tabs %}